 Depending on what type of surgery you have had, you may be given the details of a patient advice line if you have concerns after your operation.

-There are lots of other people who can also help you after your surgery: GP and NHS 24 For all other concerns not relating to your operation, please contact either your own GP or NHS 24 by phoning 111.
+There are lots of other people who can also help you after your surgery:

+GP and NHS 24

+For all other concerns not relating to your operation, please contact either your own GP or NHS 24 by phoning 111.

-If you feel it is an emergency, you should dial 999 informing them that you had recent bowel surgery at the Western General Hospital.
+If you feel it is an emergency, you should dial 999 informing them that you had recent abdominal surgery at the Royal Infirmary of Edinburgh or the Western General Hospital.

+Specialist Nurse

-Specialist Nurse If you had surgery for cancer you can contact your Specialist Nurse for advice.
+If you had surgery for cancer you can contact your Specialist Nurse for advice.